-This report, including the opinions, has been prepared for and only for the Trust's unitholders as a body in accordance with paragraph 3.3.6 of the Investment Funds sourcebook and for no other purpose.
-We do not, in giving these opinions, accept or assume responsibility for any other purpose or to any other person to whom this report is shown or into whose hands it may come save where expressly agreed by our prior consent in writing.
+This report, including the opinion, has been prepared for and only for the unitholders of the Fund as a body in accordance with paragraph 3.3.6 of the Investment Funds sourcebook and for no other purpose.
+We do not, in giving this opinion, accept or assume responsibility for any other purpose or to any other person to whom this report is shown or into whose hands it may come save where expressly agreed by our prior consent in writing.

-PricewaterhouseCoopers LLP Chartered Accountants and Statutory Auditors Cambridge 25 November 2019
+PricewaterhouseCoopers LLP Chartered Accountants and Statutory Auditors Cambridge December 2020